kvictorio/lambda-autodocumentation/README.md

 aws document generator uses AWS Lambda fucntion to collect data from your infrastructure and create a markdown document for you

-It segregates them into seperate files per environment, DEV, QA, TEST, UAT, STAGING, PROD You'll have to indicate the environmental variable for the S3 Bucket it will be placed on in lambda
+It segregates them into seperate files per environment, DEV, QA, TEST, UAT, STAGING, PROD The segration is either via the naming convention or the resource tagging.

+You'll have to indicate the environmental variable for the S3 Bucket it will be placed on in lambda

 **S3_BUCKET_NAME** = \<name of your s3 bucket>